WrenSecurity/wrensecurity.org/site/index.md

     details: Identity management system with flexible data model, multiple extension points and scripting support (Groovy and JavaScript).
 Can connect to and manage a wide range of systems through integrated Identity Connector Framework.
   - title: 🔐 Access Management
     details: Access management, entitlements and federation server platform.
 Provides centralized authentication and authorization for multiple realms with delegated administration.
-footer: CDDL Licensed | Copyright © 2017-2022 Wren Security
+footer: Copyright © 2017-2022 Wren Security
 ---